-For prospective leather couch buyers, it is important to know the details of the materials used in making their new sofa.
-Thus, we created this guide to help consumers understand the ins and outs of leather.
+For prospective leather couch buyers, knowing the details of the materials used in making their new sofa is important.

-Let's take a closer look at how leather goes from animal to the products that you use in your home.
+Let's look closer at how leather goes from animal to the products you use in your home.

 Where Is Leather Produced?